Table of Contents

 The History of Whole Latte Love Coffee

 When I first started in 2010 we had a fairly robust assortment of our own branded Whole Latte Love coffees that had been around for quite a while and they were mainstays in the catalog for several years after.
-I’ll go into more detail about that in just a bit, but suffice it to say that things have changed a bit since then.
 Originally these coffees were roasted for us under a private label with heavy emphasis on quality bean sourcing (using highly rated coffees that were Fair Trade and USDA certified organic), education (sourcing, caffeine content, flavors and pairings), and freshness (roasting in smaller batches).

 If you haven’t been around Whole Latte Love as long as I have, you’d be forgiven for not knowing that any of these coffees even existed so read on if you want to fill in the blanks.